abhis1989kumar/Chatbot/README.md

 # Chatbot
-run WiredIN.jar
+1]run WiredIN.jar
-refer the image WiredIN to see how the GUI looks.
+2]refer the image WiredIN to see how the GUI looks.